How to level in Destiny 2, including power and artifact levels, caps, battle pass, tips and more

 - Power Level only affects top-tier PvP modes like Iron Banner and Trials of Osiris.
 For a numerical breakdown, check out this Reddit post as to how damage and Power Level interact in PvP.
 The long and short of it though is that if you are within about 15-20 levels of your opponent, it should barely be noticeable.
 Now if you are 100 below, then you are going to have a bad time.
 Thankfully, in any other PvP mode, Power Level is irrelevant and all Guardians are paired to an equal playing field.

 That's about all you need to know to get you started.
 The path to high-tier content like Grandmaster Nightfalls is long, but it's a great journey to get there.
-By leveling and chasing pinnacles, you will get a sense of just about everything Destiny 2 has to offer, while experiencing this massive universe.
+By leveling and chasing Pinnacles, you will get a sense of just about everything Destiny 2 has to offer, while experiencing this massive universe.
 Remember to not burn yourself out by grinding too much, and have fun out there.
-It's a wonderful universe to get lost in.

 - Read More: Here's everything going on in Destiny 2, from rumors to upcoming release dates.